GeneZharov/introversion/README.md

 };
 ```

-### Setup in global variable
+### Set up in Global Variable

-Sometimes, it is convenient to setup Introversion in global scope.
-In order to
+Sometimes, it is convenient to set up Introversion in the global scope.
+In
-do this you can import the following script in your main file:
+order to do this you can import the following script in your main file:

 ```js
 // src/globals.js